Yelp/elastalert/docs/source/elastalert.rst

 may be overridden by individual rules.
 Note that back filled data may not always trigger count based alerts as if it was queried in real time.

-``es_host``: The host name of the Elasticsearch cluster where ElastAlert records metadata about it's searches.
+``es_host``: The host name of the Elasticsearch cluster where ElastAlert records metadata about its searches.
 When ElastAlert is started, it will query for information about the time that it was last run.
 This way, even if ElastAlert is stopped and restarted, it will never miss data or look at the same events twice.